derme302/gh-pages-derme302/content/posts/2012-12-23-the-glass-is-falling-release.md

     </ul>

     <p>
-      While I&#8217;m working on these I&#8217;ll still be polishing the physics engine to try and give it a really nice feel, I also want to maybe add some power-ups (Hurricane maybe?)
-The 1.1 update isn&#8217;t due until late January I&#8217;m going to take a break while I work on my main project and also another side project that I&#8217;ve been meaning to build a prototype for.
+      While I'm working on these I'll still be polishing the physics engine to try and give it a really nice feel, I also want to maybe add some power-ups (Hurricane maybe?)
+The 1.1 update isn't due until late January I'm going to take a break while I work on my main project and also another side project that I've been meaning to build a prototype for.
     </p>
   </div>
 </div>